-You came all the way out to the South Rim of the Grand Canyon National Park, but of course there is no singletrack in the park open to bikes.
-The awesome Rainbow Rim Trail #10 is on National Forest lands way over on the north rim.
-You owe it to yourself to do this trail with its singletrack which is just outside the park on National Forest land.
+You came all the way out to the South Rim of the Grand Canyon National Park, but of course, there is no singletrack in the park open to bikes.
+The awesome Rainbow Rim Trail #10 is on National Forest land way over on the north rim.
+You owe it to yourself to do this section of the Arizona Trail with its singletrack which is just outside the park on National Forest land.

 From the South Rim Village, ride east on Desert View Drive, or get someone to drop you off at Grandview Point.
-About a mile east of the Grandview Point access road, turn right onto Coconino Road/FS-310
+About a mile east of the Grandview Point access road, turn right onto Coconino Rim Road/FS-310

 At mile 3.6 you'll encounter the most challenging feature of the ride which is a steep descent into a ravine, but most riders won't really have any issues with this.
 Once you get to Watson Tank (a small lake), the trail transitions to doubletrack most of the rest of the way to Tusayan.
 From about mile 12, you'll follow a (usually) dry wash to the outskirts of Tusayan.
 Just before Tusayan passage 37 turn towards the north to pass around the north side of town.
-It then crosses Arizona highway 64 (the main road into the Grand Canyon from the south) and follows the Tusayan Greenway
+It then crosses Arizona highway 64 (the main road into the Grand Canyon from the south) and follows the paved Tusayan Greenway